 When a compilation publication includes references to both OSF and other statistics it is recommended that the OSF statistics should be clearly distinguished from the others by, for example, the OSF stamp.
 As far as possible, referring to other statistics than OSF should be made in accordance with the principles of OSF referencing instructions.

 The URL addresses of the OSF statistics used in the publication must be given in printed publications.
 Links are respectively given in web publications.
 In compilation publications or other publications with a high number of source references, statistics can be referred to by name and the URL address of the OSF portal only given in the list of sources.

-It is recommended that when statistics are published general instructions be given on how to refer to Official Statistics of Finland.
-In printed publications, the instructions should be printed as part of the publication under the heading of, for example, "Referring to the data in these statistics."
+It is recommended that when statistics are published general instructions are given on how to refer to Official Statistics of Finland.
+In printed publications the instructions should be printed as part of the publication under the heading of, for example, "Referring to the data in these statistics."
 In web publications, a link to the instructions can be placed on the home page of the statistics.